Chitragupta16/kasparro-agentic-Soumyashis-Sarkar/README.md

 ## Running the Pipeline

-To run the full flow (Analyst -> Strategist -> Publisher), run this command from the root directory:
+To execute the graph (Analyst -> Strategist -> Publisher), run:

 ```bash
 python -m src.main

 ```
 ## Output

-Check the `data/output/` folder.
-You'll see three files generated:
-* `faq.json`
-* `product_page.json`
-* `comparison_page.json`
+Artifacts are generated in the data/output/ folder:

+1. **faq.json**

+2. **product_page.json**

+3. **comparison_page.json**

 ## Logic & Design

-I used **Pydantic** for everything to ensure the agents talk to each other using strict objects, not loose strings.
-For the comparison logic (like calculating price differences), I wrote standard Python functions instead of asking the AI to do math, which keeps it reliable.
+I used LangGraph to maintain a shared state object passed between nodes, rather than passing loose variables around.

+For logic like price differences, I bound Python functions as Tools to the Publisher agent.
+This prevents the LLM from attempting (and often failing at) maths.

-### Note
+## Note
-I took the help of Copilot for documentation in the comments of the code
+I used Copilot to assist with code commenting and documentation generation.